vatpac-technology/sops/docs/terminal/scherger.md

   <figcaption>Notable SUA in the SG TMA</figcaption>
 </figure>

-#### R603 and R605AB Scherger
+#### R603 and R605A/B Scherger
-The R603 and R605AB Scherger [restricted areas](../../controller-skills/sua/#restricted-areas) are located in the western half of the SG TMA.
+The R603 and R605A/B Scherger [restricted areas](../../controller-skills/sua/#restricted-areas) are located in the western half of the SG TMA and are activated by default when SGA is online.

-It is predominantly used for military training operations, and transit of aircraft to [military gate](#military-gates) adjoining the [M610A Scherger MOA](../../enroute/brisbane/ISA/#m610a-scherger).
+They are predominantly used for military training operations, and transit of aircraft to [military gates](#military-gates) adjoining the [M610A Scherger MOA](../../enroute/brisbane/ISA/#m610a-scherger).

-#### R604AB Scherger
+#### R604A/B Scherger
-The R604AB Scherger [restricted area](../../controller-skills/sua/#restricted-areas) is located in the eastern half of the SG TMA.
+The R604A/B Scherger [restricted areas](../../controller-skills/sua/#restricted-areas) are located in the eastern half of the SG TMA and are activated by default when SGA is online.

-It is predominantly used for military training operations when TRA Scherger is activated, as it facilitated military operations without distrupting [YBWP](#weipa-ybwp).
+They are predominantly used for military training operations when TRA Scherger is activated, as they facilitate military operations without distrupting [YBWP](#weipa-ybwp).

 ## Coordination
 ### Enroute